sfepy/sfepy/doc/tutorial.rst

    in an input file.

 #.
 Following the contents of the input file, a :class:`ProblemDefinition
-   <sfepy.fem.problemDef.ProblemDefinition>` instance is created - this
+   <sfepy.discrete.problem.ProblemDefinition>` instance is created - this
    is the input file coming to life.
 Let us call the instance ``problem``.